A measure-valued HJB perspective on Bayesian optimal adaptive control: Problem formulation

 it is a $(\mathcal{Y}^u,\P)$-Brownian motion.
 Note that \eqref{eq:y} and \eqref{eq:ks} can then be re-written as

 and

 the process $\pi^u$ can thus be viewed as a controlled MVM of the specific form considered in \cite{cox_2024} (\cf{} equation (2.3) therein).

 The links to MVMs and the above equations will become crucial for our upcoming analysis.
-Indeed, the benefit of linking our problem to equation \eqref{eq:pi} is that it enables relating the problem to a more standard (albeit still infinite-dimensional) stochastic control problem featuring a controlled state-process being driven by a Brownian motion; the idea being that if one manages to construct a solution to that auxiliary problem, one should be able to construct a solution to the original problem too.
-To see this, suppose for illustrative purposes that we've been given some probability space $(\tilde\Omega,\tilde\Fc,\tilde\P)$ supporting a Brownian motion $B$, and have found a control in feedback form provided by a function $\hat u:\Pc\to\Uc$ for which the SDE
+Indeed, the benefit of linking our problem to equation \eqref{eq:pi} is that it enables relating the problem to a more standard (albeit infinite-dimensional) stochastic control problem featuring a controlled state-process being driven by a Brownian motion; the idea being that if one manages to construct a solution to this auxiliary (separated) problem, one should be able to construct a solution to the original problem too.
+To see this, suppose for illustrative purposes that we have found a control in feedback form provided by a function $\hat u:\Pc\to\Uc$ for which the SDE

-admits a pathwise unique solution $\tilde\pi$.
-Then one would hope to be able to construct\footnote{ Indeed, returning to equations \eqref{eq:y} and \eqref{eq:ks} with $u_t$ replaced by $\hat u(\pi^u_t)$ in all instances, given that $\hat u$ is nice enough, these SDEs admit a pathwise unique solution, say $(Y,\pi)$, which is adapted to the filtration generated by $Y$.
-Defining $u^*\in\Ac^{pre}$ by $u^*_t=\hat u(\pi_t)$, \eqref{eq:y} gives that $Y=Y^{u^*}$ and it follows that the pair $(Y,\pi)$ is adapted to $\mathcal{Y}^{u^*}$; hence $u^*\in\Ac$.
-Since the solution to \eqref{eq:ks} is pathwise unique, we also have that $\pi=\pi^{u^*}$ and therefore $u^*_t=\hat u(\pi^{u^*}_t)$.
-In consequence, $(Y^{u^*},\pi^{u^*})$ must solve the system of SDEs \eqref{eq:y_innovation} and \eqref{eq:pi} with $u_t$ replaced by $\hat u(\pi^{u^*}_t)$ and $I^u$ by $I^{u^*}$ which is a $(\mathcal{Y}^{u^*},\P)$-BM.
-Since pathwise uniqueness implies uniqueness in law for the SDE \eqref{eq:sln_aux_new}, or equivalently for \eqref{eq:pi}, evaluating the objective at $(\pi^{u^*},u^*)$ and $(\tilde\pi,\hat u(\tilde\pi_\cdot))$ must yield the same value, which verifies the claim. } a control $u^*\in\Ac$ for which the objective attains the same value as the objective evaluated at the tuple $(\tilde\pi,\hat u(\tilde\pi_\cdot))$.
-Provided (i) that $\hat u$ is optimal for the problem of optimising the objective over solutions to \eqref{eq:sln_aux_new} for some suitable class of controls, and (ii) that the value of this problem coincides with the value of our original problem of interest, it would follow that $u^*$ were optimal for that original problem.
-In the upcoming analysis, the role of $\hat u$ will be played by piecewise constant controls in feedback form on a finite time grid, and we will establish that the value of the respective problem formulations coincide by linking them to the unique continuous viscosity solution of an associated HJB equation.
+admits a pathwise unique solution.
+Provided (i) that $\hat u$ is optimal for the problem of optimising the objective over solutions to \eqref{eq:sln_aux_new} for some suitable class of controls; (ii) that the value of this problem coincides with the value of our original problem of interest; and (iii) that by relying on uniqueness in law for \eqref{eq:sln_aux_new}, one may construct a control $u^*\in\Ac$ for which the objective attains the same value as when evaluated at the solution of this equation; then it would follow that this $u^*$ were optimal for the original problem.
+In the upcoming analysis, the role of $\hat u$ will be played by a piecewise constant control (in feedback form on a fine enough time grid) for which step (iii) simplifies considerably.
+In this way, we construct a piecewise constant and arbitrarily-close-to-optimal strategy for our main problem of interest.
+We will verify step (ii) by arguing that the value of the respective problems solve the same HJB equation; this will also give us further information about the value of the problem.